Doctoral program "Interdisciplinary Sport Science" Bern-Tübingen

 Those interested in a doctoral program at the Institute of Sport Science should contact the corresponding professor directly.

-The following professors are currently participating in the doctoral program at the University of Bern
+The following professors are currently participating in the doctoral programme at the University of Bern

-Prof. Dr. Achim Conzelmann (Head of doctoral program)
+Prof. Dr. Achim Conzelmann (Head of doctoral programme)